Project-Counter/cop5/source/00-foreword.rst

 .. rubric:: Content Providers implementing Release 5

 Sections 5 to 7 provide essential information.
 These sections give detail on the delivery of COUNTER-compliant reports and views, logging usage and processing rules.
-You will also want to refer to the `Friendly Guide To Release 5 Technical Notes for Providers <https://www.projectcounter.org/the-friendly-guise-to-release-5-technical-notes-for-providers/tech_notes_20170710/>`_.
+You will also want to refer to the `Friendly Technical Notes for Providers <https://www.projectcounter.org/wp-content/uploads/2021/09/Release5.0.2_FG_Tech_v3.pdf>`_.

 COUNTER compliance requires content hosts to implement COUNTER_SUSHI (the standardised model for harvesting online usage data). :numref:`sushi` provides the specifications for the RESTful COUNTER_SUSHI API and the methods that must be supported. :ref:`Appendix F <appendix-f>` explains handling errors and exceptions.